Azure/static-web-apps-cli/readme.md

 ### Port 4242 is unavailable

 This means that there is already an instance of Azure Functions Core Tools (assigned to the Auth Emulator) that is running and bound to the default port `4242`.

-Make sure to either:
+To fix it, either:

 - close the other running instance, and run the emulator again.
 - run the emulator using a different port: `--auth-uri=http://localhost:4243`
+- force close the other instance by killing its processes: `killall node azure-functions-core-tools`

+### Error: listen EADDRINUSE: address already in use 0.0.0.0:80

+This error indicates that another app is running and bound to the default port of the emulator: `80`.

+To fix it, either:

+- close the other running instance, and run the emulator again.
+- run the emulator using a different port: `--port=8081`
 - force close the other instance by killing its processes: `killall node azure-functions-core-tools`

 ## Want to help? [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/manekinekko/swa-emu/issues)